mcken-04/apex-fleet-data-pipeline/README.md

 ## Project Overview
 **Apex Regional Deliveries** is a fictional logistics company facing operational bottlenecks.
 Dispatchers were struggling to identify underperforming drivers, and the VP of Finance suspected major data quality issues regarding reported fuel consumption and vehicle maintenance.

-This Project is an **End to End Data Analysis and BI Pipeline** designed to solve these business problems.
+This Project is an **End-to-End Data Analysis and BI Pipeline** designed to solve these business problems.
 I built a custom ETL workflow that generates raw logistics data, cleanses and models it in a relational database, and serves it to an interactive , executive-ready Power BI dashboard.